venu-shastri/clean-code-craft/design-harmony.md

 ## Identity Disharmonies
 > Identity disharmonies are design flaws that affect single entities such as classes and methods
 - God Class
-	- This design problem
-is comparable to Fowler’s Large Class bad smell
+	- This design problem is comparable to Fowler’s **Large Class** bad smell
+	- How to Detect
+		- They heavily access data of other simpler classes, either directly or using accessor methods.
+They are large and complex
+3. They have a lot of non-communicative behavior i.e., there is a low cohesion between the methods belonging to that class.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyOTIwNzc2MiwxODgwMTQwMjIsNDY3Mz
+eyJoaXN0b3J5IjpbLTM0MDI1OTI1NSwxODgwMTQwMjIsNDY3Mz
 Q0ODcyXX0=
 -->